vaisakhvn/vaisakhvn/README.md

 # Hi there 👋 I'm Vaisakh V Namboothiri
 > 🌱 I’m interested in AI research.

-> 🏫 I am an 11th grade student in BR Memorial Central School.
+> 🏫 I am a 12th grade student in BR Memorial Central School.

 >📫 How to reach me: